jhayes99823/android_portfolio/README.md

-# Android Portfolio Project
+# My Portfolio Android App

-## An Android App that showcases my other projects

-### Work in progress as of 1/2/2019
+## Work in Progress 1/2/2019
++ Will be an application that showcases some of the other android projects I have done as well as other skills and projects
++ Planning to do a similar application for iOS as well